-Any adult seen in school will be stopped and questioned if they are not recognised by staff.
+Any adult seen in school will be stopped and questioned if our staff do not recognise them.
 This is done in order to safeguard your children.

 FUNDRAISING

 We have various fund raising activities to raise money either for a charity or for resources for the school.
 Recent fundraising activities include a sponsored bounce, Jeans for Genes Day and for MacMillan Cancer Support.